vrmeet/thexr/DO_THIS_NEXT.md

 provide a way to load an asset mesh into a space, or use it as a head or hands for self wearable component?

-ability to edit a mesh and add components such as grabble or floor or lift (start with api?)

 - bonus, create VR keyboard on a plane that appears when you focus on a GUI input
   - plane is attached to camera and is disposed when input loses focus